Renting land to grow rice when rice prices are high

 Mr. Phuong explained: “The land rental price in my area is currently 3-3.5 million VND/cong.
 If the rice price is high, from 9,000 - 10,000 VND/kg, each cong after deducting material costs will make a profit of 5-6 million VND.
 Continuing to deduct the land rental fee of 3 million VND will still be profitable, but if the rice price drops in the future, there may be a heavy loss.”

-According to Mr. Phuong, the fluctuating rice market is an opportunity for farmers to change their lives after many years of “selling their faces to the land and their backs to the sky”.
-However, investing in land rental without careful planning can easily lead to risks.
+According to Mr. Phuong, the fluctuating rice market is an opportunity for farmers to change their lives after many years of working hard.
+However, investing in land without careful planning can be very risky.

 Ms. Nhu Ha (Long My district, Hau Giang province) said: "Now the price of rice is high, traders pamper farmers, do not force the price, compete to deposit money in advance.
 But if the price of rice drops, we have to find traders, accepting the pressure on the price.
 Therefore, I do not dare to rent more land to grow, even though I know I can make more profit, but safety is still better."